Erindale/ETK-docs/ref_manual/nodes/masks/expand_selection.rst

 |BOOLEAN_FIELD| Selection

-   The output selection, larger based on the *Grow* input value.
+   The output selection, larger than the input selection based on the *Grow* input value.

 Examples
 =========